The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Introduction

-Restricting the form of the instances has also been a fruitful direction of research.
-Dechter and Pearl \cite{DP1989:Clustering} and Freunder \cite{Fre1990:CSP-tw} have shown that, if we restrict to instances of tree width at most any fixed $k$, while still allowing arbitrary constraint languages, then uniform CSP is decidable deterministically in polynomial time; see also \cite{KV2000:Games-CSP}.
-An alternative, incomparable, restriction is on the degree of instances, which is the maximum number of times that any variable appears in the scopes of constraints.
-However, not much is known: Dalmau and Ford have shown that, for any fixed Boolean constraint language $\Gamma$ containing the constant unary relations~$\Rzero=\{0\}$ and $\Rone=\{1\}$, the complexity of $\CSP(\Gamma)$ for instances of degree at most three is exactly the same as the complexity of $\CSP(\Gamma)$ with no degree restriction \cite{DF2003:bdeg-gensat}.
-The case where variables may appear at most twice has not yet been completely classified; it is known that degree-2 $\CSP(\Gamma)$ is as hard as general $\CSP(\Gamma)$ in every case where $\Gamma$ contains $\Rzero$ and $\Rone$ and some relation that is not a $\Delta$-matroid \cite{Fed2001:Fanout}; the known polynomial-time cases come from restrictions on the kinds of $\Delta$-matroids that appear in $\Gamma$ \cite{DF2003:bdeg-gensat}.
+Allowing arbitrary constraint languages but restricting the form of the instances has also been studied.
+Dechter and Pearl \cite{DP1989:Clustering} and Freuder \cite{Fre1990:CSP-tw} have shown that even uniform CSP is in \Ptime{} on instances of bounded tree width; see also \cite{KV2000:Games-CSP}.
+Bounded tree width and other similar restrictions are generalized by the ``guarded decompositions'' of Cohen, Jeavons and Gyssens~\cite{CJG2008:Guarded}.
+Restricting the degree of instances (the maximum number of times that each variable may appear in the scopes of constraints) is incomparable but not much is known in this case.
+In the non-uniform Boolean case, Dalmau and Ford have shown that, as long as $\Gamma$ contains the relations~$\Rzero=\{0\}$ and $\Rone=\{1\}$, $\CSP(\Gamma)$ for instances of degree at most three has the same complexity as the case with no degree restrictions \cite{DF2003:bdeg-gensat}.
+The degree-two case has not yet been completely classified, though it is known that degree-2 $\CSP(\Gamma)$ is as hard as general $\CSP(\Gamma)$ whenever $\Gamma$ contains $\Rzero$ and $\Rone$ and some relation that is not a $\Delta$-matroid \cite{Fed2001:Fanout,DF2003:bdeg-gensat}.